MiguelCastillo/Brackets-Themes/README.md

 * Disable scrollbars defined in themes.
 Good if you just want to use the default scrollbars.
 * Support for LESS files!
 * Auto reload themes upon saving changes made to theme files.
 * Configure custom folders to load themes from.
 This is good if you want to have a folder to hold your custom themes that you want to persist after Brackets/Themes updates.
-Read this issue if you want to see why sometimes you need to do this feature. https://github.com/MiguelCastillo/Brackets-Themes/issues/81
+Read this <a href='https://github.com/MiguelCastillo/Brackets-Themes/issues/81'>issue</a> if you want to see why sometimes you need to do this feature.

 Screenshot